orfeotoolbox/OTB/Documentation/Cookbook/rst/QGISInterface.rst

 * **OTB application folder**: This is the location(s) of OTB applications.
 Multiple paths are allowed to use custom/proprietary OTB applications.

-* **Logger level** (optional): Level of logger to use by OTB applications. level of logging control amount of details printed during algorithm execution.
+* **Logger level** (optional): Level of logger to use by OTB applications.
+The level of logging controls the amount of details printed during algorithm execution.
 Possible values for logger level are INFO, WARNING, CRITICAL, DEBUG. you can refer to otb::Logger documentation for more on this values.
 This value is INFO by default.
 This is an advanced user configuration.

 * **Maximum RAM to use** (optional): by default otb application use system RAM as available. you can however instruct otb to use specific amount of RAM from available using this option.